IvyKuo/Getting-and-Cleaning-Data-/README.md

 how to replicate the final dataset:

-download the data in local and unzip the files and then use the run_analysis.r to format and cleanse the data (more details in the r file)
+download the data in local and unzip the files and then use the run_analysis.r to format and cleanse the data

 Deliverables :